jdolan/Objectively/README.md

 Archetypes
 ---
-For each declared type, an _archtype_ is also declared.
+For each declared type, an _archtype_ exists.
 The archetype is a statically allocated instance of the type that serves to hold the default method implementations.

 The archetype is defined and intialized by the `Implementation` and `Initialize` macros, respectively.
-The archetype for a custom type _FooBar_ is the symbol `__FooBar`.
+The archetype for _FooBar_ is the symbol `__FooBar`.

 Overriding a method
 ---